turingschool/backend-curriculum-site/module4/lessons/web_application_security.md

 ## Security Terms and Concepts

-### Public/Private key pairs
+### Public/Private Key Pairs

 I've heard several drawn out explanations and metaphors of public/private keys.
 If you google around, it shouldn't be too hard to find them.
-Here's what you need to know.
+Here's what you need to know:

 - These keys are both used to encrypt messages
 - Messages encrypted with one key can only be decrypted with the other key